servo/book/src/hacking/editor-support.md

 }
 ```

-### Windows Users
+### Windows users

 If you are on Windows, you will need to use `./mach.bat` instead of just `./mach`.
-Not doing so will cause rust-analyzer to throw an error when running any of these commands.
+Not doing so will cause rust-analyzer to throw an error, such as below:

+<pre><samp>
+Failed to run the following command: "./mach" "cargo-clippy" "--message-format=json" error=%1 is not a valid Win32 application. (os error 193)
+</samp></pre>

+This is due to the fact that `./mach` utilizes the shebang statement `#!/usr/bin/python3` to run as a Python script, which Windows does not support.

 ### NixOS users